 The Administrator will select the particular performance criteria within 90 days following the commencement of a performance cycle.
-In addition, as noted above, the maximum award of restricted stock, deferred stock or performance shares (or combination thereof) for any one individual that is intended to qualify as "performance-based compensation" under Section 162(m) of the Code may not exceed shares of common stock (subject to adjustment for stock splits and similar events) for any one calendar year.
+In addition, as noted above, the maximum award of restricted stock, deferred stock or performance shares (or combination thereof) for any one individual that is intended to qualify as "performance-based compensation" under Section 162 (m) of the Code may not exceed 200,000 shares of common stock (subject to adjustment for stock splits and similar events) for any performance cycle.